 The Technology Help Desk is located in Preus Library and is open during the same hours as the library.
 Feel free to contact them with any computer or technology questions.

-About 95% of Luther students bring a computer to campus, but it’s not required.
-Luther has over 500 computers in 20+ general computing labs including mini labs in most residence halls.
-In additional, there are specialized departmental labs, computer stations in the Union, Kiosk’s in various locations around campus (e.g. Union, Preus Library, Koren, Sampson-Hoffland, Regents Center) and laptops available for check out in the Library.
+Most Luther students bring a computer to campus, but it’s not required.
+Luther has over 500 computers in 20+ general computing labs and classrooms including mini labs in most residence halls.
+In additional, there are specialized departmental labs, computer stations in the Union, Kiosks in various locations around campus (e.g. Union, Preus Library, Koren, Sampson-Hoffland, Regents Center) and laptops available for check out in the Library.

 Yes.
 All students living in the dorms have access to ResNet, a high speed Internet connection that is provided at no additional charge.
 More information can be found at the ResNet Service Page

 No. In order to preserve the health of the campus network, individuals are not allowed to connect personal routers or switches to their network port.
 This restriction includes personal wireless devices such as routers, hubs, or switches (a.k.a. access points).
 While these devices are often desirable to individual users, use can interfere with the network and cause large-scale network outages.
 Luther’s wireless initiative aims to provide wireless access to public spaces in residence halls when technically feasible.

 Yes.
 Wireless Internet is available in all campus buildings and residence halls.
 For best performance on Luther’s wireless network, make sure your device supports 802.11ac wireless standard.
 Most current devices support this.
 Note that as of Fall 2016, 802.11b is no longer supported on campus.
 (Other wireless standards will work but at decreased performance.)
 Visit https://www.luther.edu/